 - How to study CA Final Financial Services and Capital Markets (FSCM)

 - How to score well in CA Final Financial Services & Capital Markets

 - Online resources to prepare for CA Final Financial Services & Capital Markets

 All about CA Final Financial Services and Capital Markets (FSCM)

 Paper 6B in CA Final is Financial Services & Capital Markets, one of the electives/optional subjects for you to choose from a plethora of others.
 If you have prepared well during your IPCC course in the paper of Financial Management, your foundation is strong for you to score well in this elective.

-Being a concept-oriented paper, FSCMis touted as a favourite among electives due to some advantages.
-It is high scoring and is considered a great add-on for aspirants looking for a career in investment banking, equity research and stock markets.
+Being a concept-oriented paper, FSCM is touted as a favorite among electives due to some advantages.
+It is high scoring and is considered a great add-on for aspirants looking for a career in investment banking, equity research, and stock markets.

 The paper comprises 3 case studies with four hours’ time, with a mix of multiple-choice questions and descriptive questions in a 40%-60% ratio.
 You will need to attempt 2 out of 3 case studies.

 This elective is also reckoned as putting CA aspirants on the same level as MBA Finance graduates due to its extensive coverage of financial markets and services, which was previously not offered during the course of CA.

 Cracking an open book examination requires clever preparation, and given below are some tips to help you: